DelMitch/brace_yourself/README.md

-# brace_yourself
+# Brace Yourself
-A tournament bracket game.
+### For GameJam at The Foo Bar: a tournament bracket game.